Bio / Resume

 Kayenta, Ivins, Utah 84738 U.S.A.

-Besides teaching art classes and participating in St George Museums educational program for schools, Cheryl has received public art commissions, created outdoor sculpture gardens, and been instrumental in community art projects.
+Cheryl has received public art commissions, created outdoor sculpture gardens, and been instrumental in community art projects.

-Inspired by healing art from past cultures, Cheryl designed and created the fused glass "Healing Towers" at the main entrance (outside) the new IHC Hospital in St. George, Utah.
+Inspired by healing art from past cultures, Cheryl designed and created the fused glass "Healing Towers" at the main entrance (outside) the IHC Hospital in St. George, Utah.
 The three towers of steel and fused glass stand 13-16 feet high, representing healing art from ancient civilizations.

 "I am grateful for the opportunity to create such powerful and uplifting art, beauty that goes far beyond aesthetics.
 Glass has a magical quality and these ancient art symbols act as a universal language that can eliminate barriers and erase cultural differences."